anvo0000/gogo/README.md

 I. Common Measures of Vector Similarity
 1. Cosine Similarity (A,B):
     Range from -1 to 1:
-        1 => vectors are identical in direction => best match -1 => vectors are opposed, representing the worst match.
+        1 => vectors are identical in direction => best match.
+       -1 => vectors are opposed, representing the worst match.
         0 => vectors are completely dissimilar in terms of direction.
     sample:
         cat and cat [[1.00]]
         cat and lion [[0.50700581]]